-Credit Hours: 4 Prerequisite: BIO 101 and 102 and ENG 102 Availability: On demand
+Credit Hours: 4 Prerequisite: BIO 101 and 102 and ENG 102

 BIO 400 Ecology

 This course is a study of the interrelationships between organisms and their environment.
 Emphasis will be on general principles, populations, interactions and representative ecosystems.
 Field trips/field studies are part of the course.